thdang1009/tarotfree/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-The Rider-Waite Tarot deck imagery is in the public domain.
+This project is licensed under the CC BY-NC 4.0

 ## 🙏 Acknowledgments